Raskelof/Talking-Stairs/README.md

 | **wifi_sender.py** | Utility class to connect to LoRa and send data |

 The central part of the main.py file is the callback method `on_vibration_detected` where the actual incoming vibrations are being handled and processed.
+There's also another callback method defined `on_pin_read_OK` which makes sure reading from pin (P10) is OK.

 ```python=
 from screen import Screen